 But there are also plenty of excellent bars outside of the centre of the town, in areas such as Jesmond, Gosforth and Heaton, to name just a few.

-Discover some of February's featured bars below or scroll further down the page to view some great places to drink in different areas of Newcastle and elsewhere in the North East.
+Discover some of April's featured bars below or scroll further down the page to view some great places to drink in different areas of Newcastle and elsewhere in the North East.

 Click the 'Bar Explorer' button to view all the bars featured on Newcastle Uncovered and use the filters to find the place you are looking for.
 You may well find an exciting new venue to try next time you hit the town for a night out.